-- Field response for isolated local emergencies or incidents (e.g., third-party dig-ins) managed with district/area resources. - Regional Emergency Operations Centers (EOC) support larger emergencies and significant events (e.g., earthquakes, mudslides, wild fires) that may involve a large number of customers across regions or an event that may require the coordination and communication with multiple internal and/or external organizations (e.g., fire, police, etc.), including mutual assistance.
+- Field response for isolated local emergencies or incidents (e.g., third-party dig-ins, public attention area odors) managed with district/area resources. - Regional Emergency Operations Centers (EOC) support larger emergencies and significant events (e.g., earthquakes, mudslides, wildfires, pandemics, and planned demonstrations) that may involve a large number of customers across regions or an event that may require the coordination and communication with multiple internal and/or external organizations (e.g., fire, police, and emergency officials.), including mutual assistance.

 Plans for routine emergencies differ from a major emergency in that Company personnel respond to and address the incident with limited interaction with other first responder agencies.
 The Company responds immediately to all emergencies.
 Non-emergency conditions that may be potentially hazardous are evaluated based upon the information reported to the Company.
-Response times of less than four hours, less than fourteen hours, and same day have been established for these non-emergency conditions.
+Response times of less than four hours, fourteen hours, and same day have been established for these non-emergency conditions.